A quick guide to LINQ with examples

 , foreach

 , or any other loop.
-Because with LINQ, we can write more expressive and compact code.
+With LINQ, we write more expressive and compact code.

 Let’s start with the collection of movies we have watched.
 We have a Movie